browserslist/browserslist-useragent/README.md

 Find if a given user agent string satisfies a [browserslist](https://github.com/ai/browserslist) query.

-It automatically reads browserslist configuration specified in your project, but you can optionally specify the same using the options field.
+It automatically reads the browserslist configuration specified in your project, but you can also specify the same using the `options` parameter.

 ## Installation
 ```bash